cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 Activity: Set Simulation Parameters
 -----------------------------------
-Using the simulation control template above and the table below, properly fill the template with the variables listed in the table below in your favorite text editor
+Using the simulation control template above and the table below, properly fill the template with the variables listed in the table below in your favorite text editor.

 +-------------------+---------------+---------------------------------+
 | Variable          | Value         | Purpose                         |